 So you're saying this was not done lightly?

-Well, no, there it's never done lightly.
+No, it's never done lightly.

-Uh was it spying?
+Was it spying?

-Well, again, I want to be careful about how I answer that question here because there is an ongoing inspector general investigation.
+Well, again, I want to be careful about how I answer that question here because there is an ongoing Inspector General investigation.

-Uh I have my own thoughts based on the limited information I've seen so far, but I don't think it would be right or appropriate for me to share those at this stage.
+I have my own thoughts based on the limited information I've seen so far, but I don't think it would be right or appropriate for me to share those at this stage.

 And at this time, do you have any evidence that any illegal surveillance into the campaigns or individuals associated with the campaigns by the FBI occurred?

-Uh I don't think I personally have any evidence of that sort.
+I don't think I personally have any evidence of that sort.

 Have you initiated any internal reviews of the FBI's action during the 2016 election?